fable-network/wardrobe/src/components/Field/Field.md

 The `Field` component is an `Input` with a label positioned above it.
-The component to render as the `Input` must be passed into the `Field` via the `input` prop.
+The component to render as the `Input` must be passed into the `Field` via the `renderInput` prop.
 Other fields props passed into the field will also be passed into the `WithLabel` component.

 Standard: